 \subsection{MNIST Experiment}

-The next experiment is on the MNIST dataset \citep{mnist}, where the mean reward is estimated by a classifier.
-We start with learning an MLP-based multi-way classifier for digits and extract $d = 8$ dimensional embeddings of all digits in the dataset, which are used as feature vectors in our experiment.
+The next experiment is on the MNIST dataset \citep{mnist}.
+We start with learning an MLP-based multi-way classifier for digits and extract their $d = 8$ dimensional embeddings.
+These are used as features in our experiment.
 We generate a distribution over model parameters $\theta_*$ as follows: (1) we choose a random positive label, assign it reward $1$, and assign reward $-1$ to all other labels; (2) we subsample a random dataset of size $20$, with $50\%$ positive and $50\%$ negative labels; (3) we train a linear model, which gives us a single $\theta_*$.
 We repeat this $10\,000$ times and get a distribution over $\theta_*$.

 We consider both linear and logistic bandits.
 In both, the model parameter $\theta_*$ is initially sampled from the prior.
 In each round, $K = 10$ random actions are chosen randomly from all digits.
-In the linear bandit, the mean reward for digit $x$ is $x\T \theta_*$ and the reward noise is $\sigma = 1$.
-In the logistic bandit, the mean reward is $g(x\T \theta_*)$ where $g$ is a sigmoid.
+In the linear bandit, the mean reward for a digit with embedding $x$ is $x\T \theta_*$ and the reward noise is $\sigma = 1$.
+In the logistic bandit, the mean reward is $g(x\T \theta_*)$, where $g$ is a sigmoid.

 Our MNIST results are reported in \cref{fig:mnist experiment}.
 We observe again that \diffts has a lower regret than all baselines, because the learned prior captures the underlying distribution of $\theta_*$ well.
 We note that both the prior and diffusion prior distributions exhibit a strong cluster structure (\cref{fig:mnist experiment}a), where each cluster represents one label.